vectara/vectara-answer/DOCKER.md

 Your application is now up and running in Docker.
 Try a few queries to see how it works.

-You can view your application's logs by running `docker compose logs -f`.
-You can stop the application and shut down the container with `docker compose down`.
+You can view your application's logs by running `docker logs -f vanswer`.
+You can stop the application and shut down the container with `docker stop vanswer`.

 ## Customizing your application